Hina-softwareEngineer/Quarter_3_Assignments/Assignment3/differences.md

 ## Multi-Tasking

 When a user or multiple users runs more than one application at a time, then it is termed as multi-tasking.
-Whehter you have single processor or multi-processors, multi-tasking is done on both.
+Whether you have single processor or multi-processors, multi-tasking is done on both.

 Multi-tasking is done by quickly switching between tasks, so that user can use each program together.
 This makes the performance of user better.